 While the main campus is an important touchstone, these guidelines do not advocate replicating historic buildings and open spaces.
 Rather, they suggest the continued evolution of the best of Carolina's traditions.
-The following set of topics should be addressed and integrated in the design of any individual project in the previously described districts or elsewhere on the secondary streets of the campus.
+The following set of topics should be addressed and integrated in the design of any individual project on the Carolina North campus.